-Fair value of financial assets and financial liabilities that are not measured at fair value (but fair value disclosures are required).

-Incase of trade receivables, cash and cash equivalents, trade payables, short term borrowings and other financial assets and liabilities it is assessed that the fair values approximate their carrying amounts largely due to the short-term maturities of these instruments.
+- 1. The Level 1 financial instruments are measured using quotes in active market and NAV declared by the Fund. - 2.
+Fair value of financial assets and financial liabilities that are not measured at fair value (but fair value disclosures are required) - 3.
+In case of Invesments in debt instruments carried at amortized cost trade receivables, cash and cash equivalents, trade payables, short term borrowings and other financial assets and liabilities it is assessed that the fair values approximate their carrying amounts largely due to the short-term maturities of these instruments.

-Note - 40
+Note - 38